Event Management

 Oscar Vorobjovas-Pinta, University of Tasmania, Australia

-Karin Weber, Hong Kong Polytechnic, Hong Kong
+Karin Weber, Hong Kong Polytechnic University, Hong Kong

 Nicholas Wise, Arizona State University, USA

-Vassillios Ziakas, University of Surrey, UK
+Vassillios Ziakas, University of Liverpool, UK

 Editorial Advisory Board